gursevak/gv-downloader/README.md

 Enjoy!

-**You *may* need to change the file's permissions to run the script.
-To do this, copy/paste the following line into Terminal `cd "$(dirname "$0")" chmod a+x download.sh` and press enter.
+**If the script isn't running, you *may* need to change the file's permissions to run the script.
+To do this, copy/paste the following line into Terminal
+`cd "$(dirname "$0")" chmod a+x download.sh` and press enter.